 Conceptually, the sensor correction path first converts the calibrated STS-2 velocity signal into displacement, and then it highpass filters the displacement signal.
-In reality, the calibrated STS-2 velocity signal is sent to two parallel paths, an FIR path and an IIR path.
-Each path inverts the STS-2 signal into displacement, and then the FIR path computes the low frequency part of the final highpass filter.
+1 In reality, the calibrated STS-2 velocity signal is sent to two parallel paths, an FIR path and an IIR path.
+Each path inverts the STS-2 signal into displacement, and then the FIR path computes the low frequency part of the final highpass filter, and the IIR path computes the high frequency part of the final highpass filter.
 The 0.4 Hz blend filter used to combine the low frequency signals from the FIR path with the high frequency path is shown in figure 3.